nchestnov/mipt-archi/readme.md

     `docker build . -t archi`

-2. Deploy Docker Compose:
+2. Deploy Docker Compose with env_file:

-   `docker-compose up -d`
+   `docker-compose --env-file env_file up -d`

 3. Wait a minute for MySQL server to fully deploy.
-Then run initialization script:
+Then run initialization script to init table and fill with initial data:

    `./init_db.sh`